Harold O’Neill, Seaman Leading Hand/Leading Steward, Royal Navy, 1941 – 1946

 Harold enlisted at Newcastle but was just handed a chit which he was told to produce should anyone accuse him of not doing his bit.
 In fact, Harold wasn’t told to report for duty for nearly nine months and it was only in August 1941 that he was told to report to HMS Raleigh at Tor Point in Cornwall, the Navy’s main ratings’ training shore establishment.

 Harold was posted to HMS Drake in Devonport.
-While there he fire-watched in Devonport during a number of German air raids and wasn’t able to go home on leave (it was too far).
-Instead he tried to sleep on benches on Plymouth Ho but the town was bombed.
+While there he fire-watched during a number of German air raids but wasn’t able to go home on leave since it was too far.
+Instead, he tried to sleep on benches on Plymouth Ho but the town was bombed.
 Little sleep there that night.
 A friend persuaded him to join the Royal Navy Patrol Service, the arm of the navy which manned commandeered fishing and whaling ships, simply because the pay was better.
 Harold soon discovered that the pay might have been better but the conditions weren’t!

 Harold O’Neill at HMS Raleigh August 1941.